rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ### BatteryRefresh
 Specifies the refresh rate of the battery display, see the Battery API for more information.
 Not applicable to the Enterprise Tablet

->Note: On the Enterprise Tablet the battery notification is asynchronous.
-For this reason, BatteryRefresh is not supported on the Enterprise Tablet.
+>Note: On Android devices the battery notification is asynchronous.
+For this reason, BatteryRefresh is not supported on Android devices.
 The effect of this is that a batteryEvent is fired only when the battery level changes.
 This has been done to save battery power compared to polling.

 **Possible Values**